MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joinoperator.md

 |c|4|c|30|

-(Note that the keys 'a' and 'd' do not appear in the output, since there were no matching keys on both left and right sides).
+(Note that the keys 'a' and 'd' don't appear in the output, since there were no matching keys on both left and right sides).

 (Historically, this was the first implementation of the join supported by the initial version of Kusto; it is useful in the typical log/trace analysis scenarios where we want to correlate two events (each matching some filtering criterion) under the same correlation ID, and get back all appearances of the phenomenon we're looking for, ignoring multiple appearances of the contributing trace records.)